openssl ts

 All the examples below presume that OPENSSL_CONF is set to a proper configuration file, e.g. the example configuration file openssl/apps/openssl.cnf will do.

-To create a time stamp request for design1.txt with SHA-1 without nonce and policy and no certificate is required in the response:
+To create a timestamp request for design1.txt with SHA-256 digest, without nonce and policy, and without requirement for a certificate in the response:

 openssl ts -query -data design1.txt -no_nonce \